jlyons210/ip-ranges.json/README.md

 * ~~Look for existence of curl and jq command line tools.~~
 * ~~Download ip-ranges.json once per 24 hours, cache locally.~~
 * ~~Create list-aws-prefixes-v6-by-service.sh~~

+i----
+## Bugs:
+* ./list-aws-prefixes.sh: when searching by region and service, an invalid argument on either side is ignored rather than reported.